Various training courses are recommended to achieve a recognized level of competence in photography

 Creating my company

-It's not easy to define the profession of photographer: there are a multitude of photographers working on a wide variety of assignments.
-But they all have one thing in common: their job is to take pictures.
-The photographer is responsible for setting the scene, making technical adjustments (framing, focusing, lighting, etc.) and taking the shot.
+Defining the profession of photographer is not easy: there are many photographers, dedicated to a wide variety of assignments.
+They all have one thing in common: their job is to take photographs.
+They are responsible for setting up the scenery, technical adjustments (framing, focus, lighting, etc.) and taking the picture.

 You've come to the right place!

-Do I need a diploma to become a photographer?
+Do you need a degree to become a photographer?

-The profession of photographer is not regulated by the State, andno diploma is required to practice it.
-However, various training courses are highly recommended to achieve a recognized level of competence.
-The most common are :
+The profession of photographer isn't regulated by the government, and nodiploma is required to practice it.
+However, various training courses are highly recommended to reach a recognized level of competence.
+The most common ones are:

-• BAC +2 level: BTM Photography, BTS Photography
+• Associate's Degree (BAC +2 level): BTM Photography, BTS Photography

-There are also recognized private schools offering diploma courses, depending on the type of photography you wish to practice.
+There are also recognized private schools offering diploma courses, depending on the type of photography you want to practice.

-To get started, a professional photographer needs to invest in equipment.
+To get started, a professional photographer must invest in the acquisition of equipment.

-When it comes to cameras, whether SLRs or hybrids, sensor quality is essential.
-There's no need to buy a wide range of lenses from the outset.
-The purchase of versatile zooms (16-35mm focal length), a 24-70mm or 24-105mm lens will do the trick.
+For cameras, whether it's a SLR or a mirrorless, the quality of the sensor is essential.
+There's no need to buy a wide range of lenses right from the start.
+Purchasing versatile zoom lenses (16-35mm focal length), a 24-70mm or 24-105mm lens will do the trick.

-Buying a flash is useful if you're shooting for professionals.
-They are useful for illuminating a room or breaking up a backlight.
+Buying a flash is useful if you take photos for professionals.
+They are useful for lighting a room or breaking a backlight.

-For post-production and image retouching, it's essential to invest in image storage and processing software.
+For post-production and image editing, it's essential to invest in image storage and processing software.

 How do you choose your legal status?

-To become a freelance photographer, we recommend that you choose one of the following legal forms:
+To become a freelance photographer, we recommend you choose from the following legal statuses:

 • EIRL (Entreprise individuelle à responsabilité limitée).
 As the name suggests, the entrepreneur is only liable for the amount of capital he or she has contributed to the company.
 His or her personal assets are protected in the event of bad business, and cannot be used to recover any debts.